What Is Hypertension (High Blood Pressure)?

 - Do an ECG (heart tracing) or stress test every 1-2 years

-Despite being on treatment, it is estimated that over 30% patients do not achieve good blood pressure control despite being on medication.
-As such, healthcare practitioners recommend lifestyle modification which includes 30-60 minutes exercise daily (see article “How much should we exercise daily”), dietary modification (see article of DASH diet for hypertension) and self-monitoring.
+Despite being on treatment, it is estimated that over 30% of patients do not achieve good blood pressure control despite being on medication.
+As such, healthcare practitioners recommend lifestyle modification which includes 30-60 minutes exercise daily (see the article “How much should we exercise daily”), dietary modification (see the article of the DASH diet for hypertension) and self-monitoring.

 Do consult and connect with your healthcare practitioners such as your doctor, dietician or fitness trainers.
 While at home, check your blood pressure regularly and take charge of your health.

 Download TeleMe’s mobile app and consult a health practitioner.